tglRazaf/rocket-cli/readme.md

 # rocket-cli

-this is a cli tool for creating a from scratch html/css and js project without nodejs
+this is a cli tool for creating a static from scratch html/css and js project without nodejs

 ## Installation